zeskeertwee/vach/vach-cli/README.md

 - You can also run `vach [command] --help` to see help on each individual command.

-- Because of how the CLI is built, the positions of the keys does not matter, so:
+- Because of how the CLI works, the positions of the keys does not matter, so:

-   `vach list -i target.vach -m CMYKV` == `vach list -m CMYKV -i target.vach`.
+   `vach list -i target.vach -m CMYKV` and `vach list -m CMYKV -i target.vach` are equivalent.

 ---